Agribusiness and Food Innovation Management (M.A.F.I.M.)

 Overview

 The department of Agricultural and Resource Economics specializes in agricultural education, agribusiness management and finance, livestock systems, consumer choice and the economics of water, land and environment.
 Visit the Spur campus to learn more about this and related programs being offered at Spur.
-An in-person visit can be arranged by contacting program faculty, Dr. Greg Graff at Gregory.Graff@colostate.edu or Greg Perry at Greg.Perry@colostate.edu.
+An in-person visit can be arranged by contacting the program at cas_ag_food_innovation_management@mail.colostate.edu

 The program contains both part-time and full-time options.
 The program requires students to complete 35 hours of coursework, including a year-long practicum project working on the launch of a new business or venture within a larger business.
 More information on coursework and certificate option is available in the Colorado State University general catalog.
 Please contact Dr. Graff or Dr. Perry with program-related questions.